Federal Manslaughter and Criminal Homicide Defense Attorneys

 The federal criminal code does distinguish between voluntary and involuntary manslaughter.
 Of course, both kinds are extremely serious.
 Any hint of a federal investigation in your case demands urgent attention from an experienced federal criminal defense law firm.
-Oberheiden Law Group, PLLC can help.
+Oberheiden, P.C. can help.

 Talk to Our Federal Manslaughter Defense Attorneys